 However, what we really loved in our Surfshark review is the fact it delivers a service virtually on a par with ExpressVPN and NordVPN for less money.
 While it's priced like a throwaway app, it's premium through and through.

 If you just want to unblock streaming sites on your Apple TV, you guessed it – just find the on-site guide to setting up Smart DNS and follow the steps.
-If you wants an Apple TV VPN on your router, you can do that too, but as with Nord, there's no dedicated app and the setup is manual.
+If you want an Apple TV VPN on your router, you can do that too, but as with Nord, there's no dedicated app and the setup is manual.

 Where you will notice a slight difference is when you come to make use of that unlimited connections policy.
 While the apps are attractive and stable, you won't have quite the depth of configuration as the very best, but few people will be delving into those settings anyway.

-So, if you want a cheap Apple TV VPN that'll get the job done, Surfshark is an excellent choice.
+So, if you want a cheap VPN for Apple TV that'll get the job done, Surfshark is an excellent choice.

 Head over to the Surfshark website to sign up